MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Experiments

+We compare MAND with representative continual learning baselines, including replay-based methods and multimodal continual learning methods, paired with common post-hoc novelty scoring functions.
+These baselines primarily rely on the main fused logits for novelty scoring, whereas MAND explicitly incorporates modality-specific prediction signals from RGB and IMU streams.
+Detailed descriptions of the compared methods are provided in Appendix~\ref{app:baselines}.

-\paragraphsection{Novel Activity Detection Results} We compare MAND against all combinations of CL methods and novelty scoring methods across all three sequence-length settings. \Cref{tab:comp_novelty} reports the novelty detection performance of each CL--scoring pair.
-MAND achieves the best results in all three settings, outperforming even the strongest baseline pairs, such as MaxLogit or Energy combined with ER or iCaRL.
-Compared with the best baseline combination, MAND improves AUC by 9.6\% and reduces FPR95 by 33.9\% on average across the three settings.
-We further present the task-wise performance trends of the best-performing baseline pairs in \cref{fig:taskwise_auc_all}.
-As shown in \Cref{fig:taskwise_auc_all}, the performance gains of MAND are maintained throughout most of the task stream.
-We attribute these gains to more reliable modality-aware novelty scoring enabled by stabilizing modality-specific representations over continual updates.
+\paragraph{Novel Activity Detection Results.} We compare MAND with all combinations of CL methods and novelty scoring functions under three class-incremental settings. \Cref{tab:comp_novelty} reports AUC and FPR95 for each CL--scoring pair.
+MAND achieves the best performance in all settings, improving AUC by 4.5\% and reducing FPR95 by 17.8\% on average over the best baseline for each metric and setting.
+The FPR95 reduction is particularly important because it reflects fewer novel activities being incorrectly accepted as known at a strict operating point.
+This suggests improved reliability near the known--novel boundary and more practical open-world deployment.
+The task-wise AUC results in Appendix~\ref{app:novelty_results} further show that MAND maintains its gains throughout most of the task stream.

+To analyze the effect of modality-aware scoring, \Cref{tab:tab_score_strategy} compares Main Only, Uniform, and MoAS.
+Uniform outperforms Main Only, showing that modality-specific logits provide complementary evidence beyond the main fused logits.
+MoAS further improves over Uniform, increasing AUC by 2.2\% and reducing FPR95 by 7.7\% on average.
+This indicates that sample-wise reliability weighting separates known and novel activities more effectively than fixed aggregation. \Cref{fig:scoring_strategy} shows that Main Only and Uniform still overlap between known and novel samples, whereas MoAS yields clearer separation.
+Additional ablation studies on the proposed modules and MoAS components are provided in Appendix~\ref{app:ablation_moas}.